AMReX-Codes/amrex/CONTRIBUTING.md

 ```
 and fix any conflicts that may occur.

+Do not merge your branch for PR into your local `development` branch,
+because it will make you local `development` branch diverge from the
+matching branch in the main repository after your PR is merged.

 ### Submit a Pull Request

 A Pull Request is the way to efficiently visualize the changes you made